François Schuiten: Biography

-François Schuiten was born in Brussels, Belgium in 1956.
+François Schuiten was born in Brussels, Belgium, in 1956.

 His father, Robert Schuiten, and his mother, Marie-Madeleine De Maeyer, were both architects.
 He has five brothers and sisters, one of whom is also an architect.

 During his studies at the Saint-Luc Institute in Brussels (1975–1977), he met Claude Renard, who led the comics department at the school.
 Together they created several books.
 Schuiten's brother Luc also worked with him several times as a writer for the series Terres Creuses.

-Schuiten published his first comic on 3 May 1973, consisting of 5 black and white pages in the Franco-Belgian comics magazine Pilote; four years later he was published in the more experimental magazine Métal Hurlant.
+Schuiten published his first comic on 3 May 1973, consisting of five black and white pages in the Franco-Belgian comics magazine Pilote; four years later he was published in the more experimental magazine Métal Hurlant.
+He married Monique Toussaint in 1980; they have four children.

-His love of architecture became apparent in the series Cities of the Fantastic, an evocation of fantastic, partly imaginary cities that he created with his friend Benoît Peeters from 1983 for the Belgian monthly comics magazine (À Suivre).
+Schuiten's love of architecture became apparent in the series Cities of the Fantastic, an evocation of fantastic, partly imaginary cities that he created with his friend Benoît Peeters from 1983 for the Belgian monthly comics magazine À Suivre.
 Every story focuses on one city or building, and further explores a world where architects, urbanists, and ultimately "urbatects", are the leading powers and architecture is the driving force behind society.
-Styles explored in the series include stalinistic and fascist architecture in La Fièvre d'Urbicande, skyscrapers in Brüsel, but also the gothic cathedrals in La Tour.
+Styles explored in the series include Stalinist and fascist architecture in La Fièvre d'Urbicande, skyscrapers in Brüsel, but also the Gothic cathedrals in La Tour.
 This fascination with architecture and the possible and impossible cities it can generate is further explored in The Gates of the Possible, a weekly series Schuiten created for the newspapers Le Soir and De Morgen in 2005.